We found 5 ear, nose and throat specialists near Plainfield, IL.

 Clinical interests: Dizziness, Endoscopic Surgery, Sleep Apnea, Snoring, Hearing Loss, Sinusitis, Thyroid Problems, ...
 (Read more)

-Dr. Jesse Wardlow is an otologist and neurotologist and otolaryngic allergist in Downers Grove, IL, Plainfield, IL, and Hinsdale, IL.
-His average patient rating is 3.5 stars out of 5.
-Areas of expertise for Dr. Wardlow include sinusitis (sinus infection), thyroid problems, and swallowing problems (dysphagia).
-Dr. Wardlow is an in-network provider for Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA), as well as other insurance carriers.
-He attended medical school at Yale School of Medicine.
+Dr. Jesse Wardlow works as an otologist and neurotologist and otolaryngic allergist in Downers Grove, IL, Plainfield, IL, and Hinsdale, IL.
+Dr. Wardlow graduated from Yale School of Medicine.
+Clinical interests for Dr. Wardlow include sinusitis (sinus infection), thyroid problems, and swallowing problems (dysphagia).
+On average, patients gave him a rating of 3.5 stars out of 5.
+Dr. Wardlow honors several insurance carriers, including Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA).
 In addition to English, he speaks Spanish.
-Dr. Wardlow is professionally affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.
+He is professionally affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.

 Clinical interests: Hearing Evaluation, Dizziness, Neck Pain, Hoarseness, Sinus Problems, Nose Problems, Hearing Loss, ...
 (Read more)

-Dr. Keith Lertsburapa is an ear, nose and throat specialist.
-These areas are among Dr. Lertsburapa's clinical interests: tonsilitis, thyroid surgery, and swallowing problems (dysphagia).
-He is affiliated with Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.
-He honors Blue Cross/Blue Shield, Coventry, TRICARE, and more.
-He graduated from the University of Illinois College of Medicine.
+Dr. Keith Lertsburapa's area of specialization is otolaryngology (ear, nose, and throat).
+Areas of expertise for Dr. Lertsburapa include tonsilitis, thyroid surgery, and swallowing problems (dysphagia).
+His professional affiliations include Adventist Bolingbrook Hospital, Adventist Health Partners (AHP), and Adventist Hinsdale Hospital.
+Dr. Lertsburapa is an in-network provider for Blue Cross/Blue Shield, Coventry, and TRICARE, in addition to other insurance carriers.
+Dr. Lertsburapa studied medicine at the University of Illinois College of Medicine.

 Clinical interests: Hearing Evaluation, Dizziness, Hoarseness, Sinus Problems, Nose Problems, Hearing Loss, Salivary ...
 (Read more)